-- RN to BSN: Purdue University
+- RN to BSN: Chamberlain College of Nursing

 Nursing is a health care career with numerous job opportunities.
 Jobs involve caring for patients in physician’s offices, hospitals, retirement facilities, rehabilitation centers and other locations.
 A nurse provides treatment while under the supervision of licensed physicians.
 The work required of nurses includes physical care such as assisting with bathing, toileting or dental hygiene.

 The nursing profession has classifications depending on an individual’s education or training level.
 An increased amount of education permits a nurse to have additional authority and responsibilities.
 In addition, nurses can specialize in particular areas of medical care such as geriatrics, pediatrics, cancer treatment and many others.

 A nurse is a vital part of the medical community.
 Individuals who are in the nursing profession assist with preventing injury, illnesses and suffering within a community.
 Advanced nurses with additional experience routinely teach this profession at universities or training facilities.

 The nursing field is booming, and more and more nursing professionals are needed in today’s workforce.
 To meet the demand for nursing workers, nursing degrees are available at all levels.
 A wide range of colleges and universities, and even online colleges offer nursing programs.
 Here is a brief overview of the different types of nursing degrees.

 – A two-year nursing degree typically granted from a community college or vocational institution.
 Provides students with an overview of the nursing field and is the minimum requirement to become a registered nurse.